William Edward Cousins: Bishop of Peoria

-Pius XII appointed Cousins as the fourth bishop of the Diocese of Peoria on May 21, 1952.
+Pius XII appointed Cousins as the fourth bishop of Peoria on May 21, 1952.
 He was installed at St. Mary's Cathedral in Peoria on July 2, 1952.
 During his tenure as bishop, Cousins established five new parishes and six new grade schools.

 Archbishop of Milwaukee

-Cousins was appointed as the eighth archbishop of the Archdiocese of Milwaukee by Pope John XXIII on December 18, 1958.
+Cousins was appointed as the eighth archbishop of Milwaukee by Pope John XXIII on December 18, 1958.
 From 1962 to 1965, Cousins attended the Second Vatican Council in Rome, during which he sat on the Commission on Communications Media and on the Lay Apostolate.

-During the civil rights movement, Cousins was pressured to respond to the activities of his priests, particularly Reverend James Groppi, who led many civil rights marches and protests.
-In 1967, in response to many Milwaukee Catholics' dissatisfaction with Groppi, the Archbishop stated his support for open housing and Groppi's other objectives, but rejected the priest's tactics.
+During the American civil rights movement, some groups in the archdiocese pressured Cousins to curb the activism of some priests.
+Most of these complaints centered on Reverend James Groppi, who led many civil rights marches and protests in Chicago.
+In 1967, Cousins stated his support for open housing, the movement against housing discrimination against minorities, and other objectives of Groppi.
+However, Cousins rejected some of his tactics.

 Retirement and legacy

-On September 17, 1977, Pope Paul VI accepted Cousins' resignation as archbishop of the Archdiocese of Milwaukee.
+On September 17, 1977, Pope Paul VI accepted Cousins' resignation as archbishop of Milwaukee.
 William Cousins died in Milwaukee on September 14, 1988, at age 86.

 In recent years, allegations have surfaced that Cousins was involved in the cover-up of child sexual abuse cases in the Milwaukee diocese.
 One notable case was that of Reverend Lawrence Murphy, whom Cousins allowed to relocate to the Diocese of Superior in 1974 after he received reports that Murphy sexually abused children.
 In March 2019, the archdiocese announced that it was removing Cousins' name from its buildings and institutions.
-On March 22, 2019, the Archbishop Cousins Catholic Center was renamed the Mary Mother of the Church Pastoral Center.
+That same month, the Cousins Catholic Center was renamed the Mary Mother of the Church Pastoral Center.